 distribution.
 Mist-nets placed strategically in places of high abundances and diversity of floral resources was used to capture and identify sunbird species that eluded observers during focal observations.
 Nineteen (19) transects cutting across two distinct habitat classes were used to record the abundance and diversity of sunbird species.

 Results: A total of 3,035 individuals from 11 species, drawn from 8 genera in the Nectrinidae family were sighted and recorded during 1680 minutes (28 hrs) of focal observation.
 Sixteen (16) Afro-tropical tree species were sampled for interactions between sunbird species and their floral resources.
-Ninety nine (99) individuals of 8 sunbird species were captured after about 209hrs 4mins of trapping.
+Ninety-nine (99) individuals of 8 sunbird species were captured after about 209hrs 4mins of trapping.
 Bird traps revealed three species that were not seen during focal observations.
 Results indicated that the reserve accounts for about 46.2 % of the total species of sunbirds in Nigeria and about 36.4% in the West African sub-region.

 Conclusion: Although more individuals in total of the various sunbird species were sighted in the Core forest than in the riparian fragments, sunbird species diversity did not differ significantly between the two habitat classes.
 Floral resources and flowering phenology appear to be major drivers in the distribution and abundance of sunbird species at Ngel Nyaki Forest Reserve.